johnvenkiah/CI_PP5_John_Venkiah/README.md

 * **Product** - the model for the product itself and its details

+* **Review** - a model for users to give the product a rating and a review

 * **User** - the built in Django User model, facilitates the users basic information

-* **Profile** - the model storing the users product and order information

-* **Review** - a model for users to give the product a rating and a review

 * **Order** - a users successful purchase leads to an instance of the Order model being created, storing delivery and user data

-* **LineItem** - a model holding the product information for a single product, binding the product model together with the order
+* **OrderLineItem** - a model holding the product information for a single product, binding the product model together with the order

+* **UserProfile** - the model storing the users product and order information

 * **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on the My StepUp page